operator-framework/operator-sdk/website/content/en/docs/scorecard/custom-tests.md

 		log.Fatal(err.Error())
 	}
 ```
 The scorecard binary uses `config.yaml` file to locate tests and execute the them as Pods which scorecard creates.
-Custom test images are included into the Pods that scorecard creates, passing in the bundle contents on a shared mount point to the test image container.
+Custom test images are included into Pods that scorecard creates, passing in the bundle contents on a shared mount point to the test image container.
 The specific custom test that is executed is driven by the config.yaml's entry-point command and arguments.

-An example scorecard binary is present [here][].
+An example scorecard binary is present [here][scorecard_binary].

 The names with which the tests are identified in `config.yaml` and would be passed in the `scorecard` command, are to be specified here.